 Apart from the nature of the work, legal secretaries must possess all the skills of general secretaries with accurate and fast typing speeds, proficiency in IT and word processing, being able to remain calm in often hectic atmospheres and be prepared to give assistance with other aspects of administration.

-Bearing all these in mind, it is not difficult to see that being accepted to work as a Legal Secretary requires further knowledge than general secretaries.
+Bearing all these in mind, it is not difficult to see that being accepted to work as a Legal Secretary requires further training than general secretaries.

 Completing one of our Legal Secretary Courses will prepare you to work within either the Conveyancing or Litigation department with additional skills in Legal Audio Transcription and Legal Document Production.
 These give practical experience in dealing with legal documents, their terminology and layouts.
 We offer 3 aspects of Litigation - Criminal, Civil and Divorces.
 Generally, law firms are departmentalised and knowledge of one area of law is acceptable.
 However, in order to be prepared for the jobs market, having knowledge of more than one area is recommended so as not to restrict job applications.
 In short Legal Secretaries offer crucial administrative assistance to both lawyers and paralegals.